houskan/CILlitbang/README.md

     ```sh
     python main.py -c <PATH_TO_CONFIG>
     ```
  - If you want to run this code on the Leonhard cluster submit your jobs with 8GB of memory.
-Example:
+Examples:
    ```sh
    bsub -W 8:30 -R "rusage[ngpus_excl_p=1,mem=8192]" "python main.py -c config.cfg"
    ```